fsimphy/fsical-management/README.md

 ```
 ./generated/fsical-management [options]
 ```
-See usage for a list of available options.
+See configuration for a list of available options.

-## Usage
+## Configuration
+The project can be configured either by commandline switches or via an optional configuration file.
+These are the available options:
 ```
 Usage: fsical-management <options>